Skip to main content

 Posted by dsevertson

 I have made the 'tomb' with the children using paper mache.
-I make the form using chicken wire, making sure there are no sharp ends, and then have the children put the strips of newspaper soaked in the "goo" over the wire.
+I make the form using chicken wire, making sure there are no sharp ends, and then have the children put the strips of newspaper soaked in the paper mache "goo" over the wire.
 When it dries it can be painted and decorated.
 This can be made to any size and you can make a large "stone" too!

 Our tomb is the center focus where our Opening takes place.